tcompa/OLD-fractal-tasks-template/README.md

 git clone git@github.com:exactlab/fractal-tasks-template.git
 ```

-replace all what is needed (e.g. PROJECTNAME and name/email of authors, and version)
+replace all what is needed (e.g. MyProject and name/email of authors, and version)

 ```
 python -m venv venv